Tutorial V:

 rdfs_rule_set ('skos-trans', 'urn:rules.skos');

-## scheme hierarchy filtered by a specific subcategory
+## scheme hierarchy, filtered by a specific subcategory.

-## Demonstrates use of Inference Rule Context,
+## This query demonstrates use of Inference Rule Context,

-## sub-queries, and FILTER to obtain entities
+## sub-queries, and FILTER to find entities

-## associated with category:Protestant_churches
+## associated with "category:Protestant_churches".

 DEFINE input:inference "skos-trans"